golioth/docs/docs/firmware/device-sdk/firmware-upgrade/3-sign-and-flash.md

 ---
-title: Sign and Flash the Signed Image
+title: Sign and Flash an Image
 sidebar_position: 2
 ---